-You probably know that compression therapy is a key element of treating lipoedema.
-There are different types of compression products.
-Flat-knit compression garments, including stockings, leggings, and pants, are preferable.
-The benefits of compression garments are:
+You probably know that compression therapy is a key element when treating lipoedema.
+There is a range of different types of compression garments.
+Flat-knit compression garments including stockings, leggings and tights are preferable in the treatment of lipoedema.
+The benefits of compression garments include:

-Compression therapy does not change the size and shape of your limbs.
-This is important to know because many patients are disappointed at the first stage.
+Compression therapy does not significantly change the size and shape of your limbs.
+This is an important point to note because many patients can be disappointed initially.

 Movement and exercise

-Movement and exercise help you to maintain your weight.
-More than that, regular exercise improves your well-being as a whole and has also a positive impact on your emotional wellbeing.
+Movement and exercise may help you to maintain an healthy weight.
+Regular exercise has a positive impact on your emotional wellbeing.
 Do you need some motivation to start with exercise?
-Check out our tips and tricks to help you to start or continue with exercising.
+Check out our tips and tricks to help you get started or continue exercising.

 Maintaining your weight

-A healthy and balanced nutrition is vital to your overall well-being.
-You should not focus on diets – most of them are intended to lose weight in a short time.
-A lot of diets fail in the end and often even lead to a higher weight in the end.
-This is called “yo-yo effect” and must be avoided.
-In theory, we all know what it takes to maintain our weight: Movement and healthy eating.
-But in practice, it is much more difficult.
+A healthy and balanced diet is vital to looking after your general well-being.
+You should not focus on fad diets – most of them are intended to lose weight over a short period of time.
+A lot of fad diets fail in the end and often lead to weight gain.
+This is called “yo-yo dieting” and must be avoided.
+In theory, we all know what it takes to maintain our weight: movement and healthy eating.
+But in reality, it is much more difficult.

 Lipoedema can usually be treated with conservative therapies, such as compression therapy, exercise, weight management and, if necessary, psychological support.
-However, when you do not benefit from these therapies, surgical treatment may also be an option.
-Liposuction may sound like an easy way to treat your lipoedema.
-But there are a few things that you have to keep in mind:
+However, surgical treatment may also be an option for some people.
+Liposuction may sound like an easy way to treat your lipoedema but there are a few things that you have to keep in mind:

-- Liposuction is only suitable for a preselected patient group and so far, has not shown al long-term effect
+- Liposuction is only suitable for a preselected patient group and so far, has not shown any long-term benefits

 - Liposuction has to be done by a specialised surgeon

-Moisturising body lotions or creams protect your skin that is often stressed by wearing compression garments.
-Get more information about how you can maintain a healthy skin.
+Moisturising body lotions or creams protect your skin that may become dry by wearing compression garments.
+Learn more about how you can maintain a healthy skin.